If you don’t see the answer to your question below, please feel free to contact us.

 - Do you cater for people with disabilities?

 We do our best to be a friendly and welcoming society for everyone.
-Our Abberton Reservoir, Great Notley and Public Lecture pages contain specific disability access information, and our Members-Only events page contains access information about our Observatory.
+Our Great Notley and Public Lecture pages contain specific disability access information.
+If we are at other locations, please check the locations’ own websites or contact us directly.
+Our Members-Only events page contains access information about our Observatory.

 Members with limited mobility may find it difficult or impossible to access our Observatory dome due to six narrow steps.
 The outside observing area can be accessed directly from the field if your mobility aids are able to cross it.
 We can usually arrange for members with limited mobility to park in the field directly adjacent to the observatory, though on occasions this may not be possible if the ground conditions or operational needs of the farm prevent it.